Sometimes it's easier to save information in a text file, rather than

 We'll use the example of using a text file containing a code library, where you can store individual procedures for later use.

-Perhaps your text file looks something like the text below and you want to retrieve the changeMe procedure which changes the color, bold and font type of the selected cell.
+Perhaps your text file looks something like the text below and you want to retrieve the

 Sub firstCodeSnippet()